The IACOB project XV. Updated calibrations of fundamental parameters of Galactic O-type stars: Introduction

 Thanks to significant efforts led by the IACOB project \citep{SimonDiaz2020a}, the number of Galactic O-type stars with spectroscopically derived parameters, namely, \Teff\ and surface gravities, \grav, has increased by approximately an order of magnitude over the last decade, reaching nearly 400 homogeneously analyzed targets \citep{Holgado2018, Holgado2020}.
 Furthermore, IACOB, in collaboration with complementary observational projects such as GOSC and GOSSS \citep{MaizApellaniz2011, MaizApellaniz2013}, OWN \citep{Barba2017}, and MONOS \citep{MaizApellaniz2019}, and supported by numerous other studies in the literature, has facilitated an improved classification of the investigated sample into presumably single stars and spectroscopic binaries (both SB1 and SB2).

 The {\em Gaia} mission \citep{Gaia2016,Gaia2018,Gaia2021,Gaia2023} has also marked a major milestone in providing reliable parallaxes for Galactic O-type stars, especially since the second data release (DR2).
-As illustrated in Fig.~\ref{Paralaje_Gaia}, prior to {\em Gaia}-DR2, nearly none of the $\approx$\,600 known O-type stars in the Milky Way \citep{MaizApellaniz2013, MaizApellaniz2016} had parallax measurements with relative errors $<$40\%.
+As is illustrated in Fig.~\ref{Paralaje_Gaia}, prior to {\em Gaia}-DR2, hardly any of the $\approx$\,600 known O-type stars in the Milky Way \citep{MaizApellaniz2013, MaizApellaniz2016} had parallax measurements with relative errors $<$40\%.
 This situation has improved drastically, with a significant fraction of these stars now benefiting from distance estimates with accuracies better than 5\,--\,10\%.

 The time is ripe to revisit the physical calibrations for Galactic O-type stars proposed by \citet[][hereafter M05]{Martins2005}.
 In \citet{Holgado2018}, we presented an initial revision of their SpT\,--\,\Teff\ and \grav\ relations, based on the sample of standard stars for spectral classification, last updated by \cite{MaizApellaniz2016} and comprising a total of 128 stars.
 In this paper, we expand the analysis to include the full sample of O-type stars previously studied within the framework of the IACOB project.
 Additionally, we leverage a curated list of reliable \textit{Gaia} distances to refine all previously established calibrations, including the absolute visual magnitude (\Mv) scale and other fundamental parameters such as radii, luminosities, and spectroscopic masses.